-One of the single greatest variables to impact your retirement, and the one you have greatest control of, are your living expenses.
-Understanding and anticipating living expenses in retirement is critical.
+One of the single greatest variables to impact your retirement—and the one you have the greatest control of—are your living expenses.
+Understanding and anticipating living expenses is critical to retirement planning.
 Most people tend to hear the word ‘Budget’ and quickly change the subject to avoid the painful practice of accumulating, organizing and analyzing your living expenses.
 So how can we make this process more practical, pain free and accurate?

 There is a common rule of you will spend 75% of your last year’s wages during retirement.
 We view this to be a failed assumption.
 Why would someone who has more time and money than at any point in their life spend less than they did when they were working?
 Building a financial plan with the goals of spending 100% of your pre-retirement income in retirement is our goal for you.
 Let’s first start by identifying all of your expenses

 Public Service Announcement: We aren’t going to ask you to create a spreadsheet of annual expenses.
 Although this is a welcome discipline, we understand 75% of us don’t like doing this.
 Fortunately there is a simple way to understand your monthly expenses.
 Begin by compiling 12 months of credit card and bank statements (checks written, cash withdrawn, direct payments, etc.).
 Simply add up the monthly spending amounts for these two statements and divide by 12.
 This provides your monthly spending average during the last 12 months.
 This number would include mortgage payments, property taxes, insurance payments, holiday expenses, food, utilities, entertainment, support to kids or grandkids, gifting, and more.
 Now that wasn’t too painful, right?

 Many retirement plans suffer a shortfall because people fail to anticipate ‘lumpy’ or one-time expenses, even though these expenses are easy to anticipate.
 Lumpy expenses you want to plan for include: